mathisasport/behavior/README.md

-Done 0.1 records scores of students by clicking on name Done 0.2 behavior_events collection added, distinguishing type of behavior 0.2.5 restore behaviors pulldown to choose, scoring computed from behavior_events, change behaviors to words not numbers 0.3 sync with google docs, and upload.
+Done 0.1 records scores of students by clicking on name Done 0.2 behavior_events collection added, distinguishing type of behavior Done 0.2.5 restore behaviors pulldown to choose, scoring computed from behavior_events, change behaviors to words not numbers 0.3 export, sync with google docs, and upload.
 0.4 pull down integrated into individual li
 0.5 display of behaviors, classroom average
 0.6 drag and drop classlist load.